What's Coming to Netflix in February 2021 - What's on Netflix

 - Eat Pray Love (2010) – Ryan Murphy directed romance about a woman hoping to find herself on a trip around the world after a divorce.

-- Heartland (Season 12) – At least one new season of Heartland will be on Netflix starting February 1st (perhaps two).
+- Heartland (Season 12 & season 13) – At least one new season of Heartland will be on Netflix starting February 1st (perhaps two).

 - Inception (2010) – The incredible Christopher Nolan about dreams within dreams.